y-lohse/bjj/_drafts/2014-07-02-bjj-globetrotters.md

 I can see the value in that, but i have to say I really like the team aspect.
 I may have written it before, but I see a lot of similarities between games i used to play online and jiu jitsu.
 Well, in those games, teams were always a great aspect.
 Sure, I'm part of the BJj community as a whole — but I also enjoy being part of team that is fighting the rest of the world.

 This is also why i'm not really against the whole *creonte* thing.
 It's only natural to feel betrayed when someone leaves your group without notice or good reason.
 The hatred displayed towards some creontes is probably over the top but I don't mind the concept.

+… also, if I could, I'd be a /r/bjj affiliate for sure.